Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Example: Gratuity, severance pay, voluntary retrenchment benefits, leave encashment, commutation of pension, etc.

-• Form 10DA is submitted online on income tax website.
+• Form 10DA is submitted online on the Income Tax Department’s website.

 Form 10DA